 Your fall and winter bedding should be a bit warmer than what you use in the summer; flannel sheets and down comforters are great choices, but if they’ve been sitting in your linen closet for months, it might be a good idea to get them out and have them cleaned and ready to go.

 Fall can be a cozy time of year, full of hearty soups, fuzzy blankets, and hot tea.
 But before you get too comfortable, remember that your home needs taken care of too.
 Making sure everything is ready for cool weather will not only save you money and heartache, it will give you peace of mind as well.

 Visit new Woman-Centric, low-maintenance homes & neighborhoods in North Kingstown & Warwick today!

 Tour the Patience Cottage at Wysteria Place

 Have you explored Cottage-style living available in North Kingstown, Rhode Island?
-Just moments away from historic Wickford Village, Wysteria Place is a convenient & elegant neighborhood to call home.
-Take a tour of the “Patience” Cottage, a model offering single-level living with (more…)
+Just moments away from historic Wickford Village, Wysteria Place at Reynolds Farm is a convenient & elegant neighborhood to call home.
+Take a tour of the “Patience” Cottage, a model offering single-level living with ideal (more…)